 plasma, and vacuum carburizing), liquids (salt bath carburizing),

 or solid compounds (pack carburizing).
-All of these methods have
+All of these methods

-and involves a minimum of special handling.
+controlled and involves a minimum of special handling.

 Vacuum carbunzing and plasma carburizing have found applications

 because of the absence of oxygen in the furnace atmosphere.
-Salt

-little commercial importance today.
+but have little commercial importance today.

 characteristics of the above-mentioned carburizing methods

 fall into two general groups:

-methods, which introduce carbon by gas atmospheres, salt baths or
+methods, which introduce carbon by gas atmospheres, salt baths

 Plasma methods, which impinge positive carbon ions on the

 surface of a steel part (the cathode)

-The main difference between conventional and plasma methods is the
+The main difference between conventional and plasma methods

-kinetics.
-Furthermore, plasma carburizing produces very uniform
+in faster diffusion kinetics.
+Furthermore, plasma carburizing

-With the conventional methods, carburization always takes place
+With the conventional methods, carburization always takes

-different case-hardening results.
+producing different case-hardening results.

 general, with conventional methods, carbon monoxide breaks

 down at the steel surface:

 ?
 CO2 + C

-liberated carbon is readily dissolved by the austenite phase and
+liberated carbon is readily dissolved by the austenite phase

-by the reverse reaction.
+new carbon monoxide by the reverse reaction.

-is most frequently performed between 850 and 950°C (1550 and
+is most frequently performed between 850 and 950°C (1550

 comprehensive model of gas carburization must include algorithms